 The generated nuclear reactor power consists of two parts: the prompt power from fission and decay of short-lived fission products, and the decay heat power from the long-lived fission products.
 The steady state part of the decay heat and its time-dependent reduction after a reactor scram are provided in form of a GCSM signal.
-The time-dependent behaviour of the prompt power generation is calculated either by a point-kinetics model or by a one-dimensional neutron kinetics model.
+The time-dependent behaviour of the prompt power generation is calculated either by a point-kinetics model or by coupling to a 3D neutron kinetics code.
 An input-specified fraction of the total power is assumed to be produced not in the fuel but directly in the coolant.